-Browse the full content of this module at codehs.com/library/course/5630/module/9417
+Browse the full content of this module at codehs.com/library/course/6037/module/9045

-Objectives / Topics What is Cybersecurity?
+Objectives / Topics Covered

+- What is Cybersecurity?

-Covered The CIA Triad
+- The CIA Triad

-Digital Footprint and Reputation
+- Digital Footprint and Reputation

-Cyberbullying
+- Cyberbullying

-Internet Safety
+- Internet Safety

-Privacy and Security
+- Privacy and Security

-Information Literacy
+- Information Literacy

-Visualizing and Interpreting Data
+- Visualizing and Interpreting Data

-Data Collection and Limitations
+- Data Collection and Limitations

-Creative Credit and Copyright
+- Creative Credit and Copyright

 Hacking Ethics Example Assignments / Labs Digital Footprint and Reputation What is a digital footprint?
 What is your digital footprint and reputation?
 What does it mean that the internet is public and permanent?
 Who looks at your digital footprint and reputation?
 What are some recommended social media guidelines?
 How can you maintain your digital footprint?
 What does your digital footprint say about you?
 Example activities: What is your digital footprint?
 Are you going to make any changes in what you post on social media?
 Cyberbullying What is cyberbullying?
 What are the impacts of cyberbullying?
 Are there cyberbullying roles?
 What do you do if you are being bullied?
 What do you do if you see bullying?
 How can you be an upstander?
 Example activities: Explore cyberbullying scenarios: What would you do?
 Internet Safety What are some ways to stay safe online?
-Example activities: you?
+What are some online safety guidelines?
+Example activities: Explore Internet safety scenarios: What would you do?
+Privacy and Security What are data privacy and security?
+How can you keep personal data secure and private?
+What can happen if you data is stolen and what can you do about it?
+Example activities: Test out various passwords on a site Explore Google's privacy policy: What do they know about you?
 Information Literacy What is information literacy?
 How can you do effective internet searches?
 What are some techniques for judging source legitimacy and identifying misinformation?
 Example activities: Create and test search queries Explore evidence for using sources Creative Credit and Copyright What is copyright?
-What are the different types of copyright licenses Example activities: Create citations for sources Hacking Ethics What are hackers?
+What are the different types of copyright licenses Example activities: